bhimansh/Dev_fundamentals/Kubernetes/CRD+Controller/README.md

 ### Step4
 **Implement the code changes**
-**NOTE:** In this step we will give our Cars CRD and it's respective Controller behavioural logic.
+In this step we will give our Cars CRD and it's respective Controller behavioural logic.
 1. CRDs Defination: This is done using the "struct" present in the "<>_types.go" file.
     "Spec":- Desired State "User defined by User" "Status:- Observed State "Set by controller"